|Diagnostic Trade Integration Study (DTIS)||2004|

 Enhancing trade – Strengthening infrastructure and industrial statistics

-The National Quality Infrastructure component assists Lao PDR in building its national standardization system, developing a national metrology system to ensure the uniformity and traceability of measurements, building technical infrastructure for accreditation; achieving mutual recognition of accreditation and certification results, and creating private sector awareness of the importance and benefits of implementing international quality standards.
+Lao PDR built its national standardization system, developed a national metrology system to ensure the uniformity and traceability of measurements and built technical infrastructure for accreditation.
+The country achieved mutual recognition of accreditation and certification results, and created private sector awareness of the importance and benefits of implementing international quality standards.